Battery audit checklist and guidance

 Word 1.39 MB

-They look at the safety and quality of battery installations and determine where opportunities for improvement need to be followed up with the solar retailer.
+They looked at the safety and quality of battery installations and determined where opportunities for improvement needed to be followed up with the solar retailer.

-Analysis of these audits led to Solar Victoria commissioning a series of technical guidance sheets to help installers in our programs comply with all relevant industry standards and regulations when installing home battery systems and home battery storage systems.
+Analysis of these audits led to Solar Victoria commissioning a series of technical guidance sheets to help installers comply with all relevant industry standards and regulations.

 Battery installation technical guidance sheets